odemodelselection/sw_test/README.md

 <h3 align="center">Model Selection of ODE systems using S-W test</h3>

   <p align="center">
-    We develop innovative testing methodologies for ODE model selection in presence of statistical noise.
+    We develop innovative testing methodologies for ODE model selection in the presence of statistical noise.
     While covering both the case of linear and nonlinear ODE systems, our approach builds upon a testing framework, that sets it apart from the existing literature.
 In this repo, we provide Python code that allows to define ODE models, put data, specify estimating conditions, run estimation of parameters/initial values, and apply the S-W test for model selection.